medvedja-sapa/cv/README.md

         <div >
           <p >
             <br />
-            <sup>Utilized Linux and Postgres for on a regular basis to finalize technical jobs with maximum accuracy.
+            <sup>Utilized Linux and Postgres  on a regular basis to finalize technical jobs with maximum accuracy.
-              Resolved problems of software / hardware products by identifying and delivering results-driven solutions to optimize system uptime.
+              Resolved problems of software/hardware  products by identifying and delivering results-driven solutions to optimize system uptime.
 Provided technical support for network installation, configuration, testing, and maintenance.
             </sup>